 Coaches are also desirable because they can define the shortcomings of the team in terms of skills.
 Then, at a later stage, coaches can improve those skills using L&D programs in which they act as the expert.

-Getting the most from a team can be a challenge–and this is one area that GrowthSpace has proven success.
-With a technology-based approach to soft skills training, GrowthSpace empowers L&D departments to strengthen their employees’ teamwork skills by matching them with the top trainers, mentors, and coaches in their field.
-Then, with an optimized sprint-based lesson format, GrowthSpace ensures that teamwork skills are brought up to speed to meet business goals.
+Getting the most from a team can be a challenge, but this is one area where talent development platforms have proven success.
+By using matching algorithms to support soft skills training, this technology empowers L&D departments to strengthen their employees’ teamwork skills by matching them with the top trainers, mentors, and coaches in their field.
+Then, with an optimized sprint-based lesson format, talent development platforms ensure that teamwork skills are brought up to speed to meet business goals.